ksator/junos_monitoring_with_a_TIG_stack/README.md

 Telegraf collects data and writes them into a database.
 It is plugin-driven (it has input plugins, output plugins, ...)

+To monitor Junos, we can use the telegraf input plugin `jti_openconfig_telemetry` (grpc client to collect telemetry on junos devices) and the telegraf input plugin `snmp`

+Telegraf has an output plugin to write the data collected to Influxdb.
+It supports others output plugins as well.

 # About Influxdb

 Influxdb is an open source time series database written in GO.